AF-mygithub/AI-Agent/README.md

 ## Techniques and Technologies

 Models and techniques used include Mixtral-8x 7b for image description, Faster R-CNN for object detection, Hugging Face Transformers, BlipProcessor, BlipForConditionalGeneration, DetrImageProcessor, and DetrForObjectDetection.
 The project integrates AI endpoints like ChatNVIDIA and leverages the COCO dataset.
-Frameworks and tools utilized are LangChain, OpenCV, TensorFlow, PyTorch, PIL, torchvision, and Gradio.
+Frameworks and tools utilized are LangChain, OpenCV, TensorFlow, PyTorch, PIL, Torchvision, and Gradio.
 Additional utilities include torch, requests, and base64.

 ## Use Cases and Business Impact